mushna13/desquarium/readme.txt

              Desquarium-mac.zip if on MacOS
 2. Extract the file, and it's ready to play!

 PS.
-MacOS users might get a pop up saying that Apple could not verify the application -- when that happens, go to Settings > Privacy & Security, scroll down to find the warning under Security and click on "Allow Anyway"
+While trying to run for the first time, users might get a warning pop up! when that happens,
+    MacOS: Go to Settings > Privacy & Security, scroll down to find the warning under Security and click on "Allow Anyway"
+    Windows: On the pop up, click on "More Info" and then "Run It Anyway"

 This game is just a simple aquarium game where you can feed the fishes, and clean the aquarium when it gets dirty.
 When you click "new game", it opens a screen where